liny556/emcmc/README.md

 # entropy-mcmc
-Here are some basic codes I used
+Here are some basic codes in entropy-mcmc.